 This sweet potato black bean burger is loaded with Southwestern ingredients and a great healthy alternative to a beef burger.
+Perfect for grilling, baking or pan-frying, it a versatile meal option.
+Serve with your favorite toppings for a delicious and nutritious burger everyone will love!

 The spices add a smoky flavor that can pass for being on the grill, which is an added bonus.
 If you are going to skip out on toppings, the one I think is a must is the avocado.
 It just goes well with the flavors!